-Having a blueprint of your new office space and at least 30 days lead time will make this portion of your office setup easier (and less stressful) to plan.
+Having a blueprint of your new office space and lots of lead time will make this portion of your office setup easier (and less stressful) to plan.

 Call vendors to get quotes, but don’t just look at the bottom line on an estimate.
 Ask what is or isn’t included.
 Many vendors low ball estimates just to get you to choose them over fair market priced vendors, only to jack up the price at the time of invoice.
 Don’t be a victim of low estimate blindsides.
 Instead: